 Test, test, test!

-Widespread virus testing is a key pillar in controlling the spread of COVID-19, with governments and the World Health Organisation emphasising its importance.
+Widespread virus testing is a key pillar in controlling the spread of COVID-19, with governments and the World Health Organisation emphasizing its importance.
 As such, many labs have offered their expertise and equipment to carry out diagnostic testing and help reach testing targets.
 Universities and research institutions have offered existing lab space, including labs at Manchester University and the Francis Crick Institute.
 Kings College London is also working to improve the efficiency and design of new testing protocols.
-Driven by the need to rapidly expand testing capacities, this requires the repurposing of equipment, reagents and software as well as the use of researchers’ existing skill sets for this new purpose.
+Driven by the need to rapidly expand testing capacities, this requires the repurposing of equipment, reagents and software as well as the use of researchers’ existing skillsets for this new purpose.

 Public institutions are not alone in undertaking this transition.
 Life science companies have also begun offering their services for local testing.
 Igneomix is part of an international laboratory network in 19 different countries offering testing and is just one of many companies that has diverted its resources to carry out COVID-19 PCR tests for both private and NHS patients.